highsolutions/laravel-environments/README.md

 Changelog
 ---------

+2.2.0
+* Change name of config file from `config/laravel-environments.php` to `config/environments.php`

 2.1.0
 * Removing files that are exist in base folder but not exist in environment being set to active